 - hash (unicode) An encoded hash as returned from PasswordHasher.hash(). - password (bytes or unicode) The password to verify.

 Raises

-• argon2.exceptions.VerifyMismatchError - If verification fails because hash is not valid for secret of type.
+- argon2.exceptions.VerifyMismatchError If verification fails because hash is not valid for secret of type. - argon2.exceptions.VerificationError If verification fails for other reasons.